 What are the computer requirements?

-Please see the computer requirements page.
+Please see suggestions on the computer requirements page.